Umayya ibn Khalaf

 Umayya ibn Khalaf ibn Wahb ibn Hudhafa ibn Jumah al-Jumahi (أمية ابن خلف) was an Arab slave master and the chieftain of the Banu Jumah of the Quraysh in the seventh century.
-He was one of the chief opponents against the Muslims led by Muhammad.
+He was one of the chief opponents against the Muslims led by the Islamic prophet Muhammad.
 Umayya is best known as the master of Bilal ibn Rabah, a slave he tortured for embracing Islam who eventually became the first mu'azzin.

 Family

-Umayyah ibn Khalaf was a son of Khalaf ibn Wahb ibn Hudhafah ibn Jumah and he was a brother of Ubayy ibn Khalaf.
+Umayyah ibn Khalaf was the son of Khalaf ibn Wahb ibn Hudhafah ibn Jumah and he was a brother of Ubayy ibn Khalaf.
 He married three times: